 A maritime port and gateway to the Continent

-Folkestone has been a trading port since Roman times, and since at least 1100 it has been a haven for fishing boats along The Stade and around the mouth of the Pent Stream, which still flows into the inner harbour through the fine red brick sluice house.
-Although the harbour slowly grew over the ages, it was in the 19th century that Folkestone became a major maritime port and gateway to the Continent, going through several phases of rapid expansion.
+Folkestone has been a trading port since Roman times.
+Since at least 1100 it has been a haven for fishing boats along The Stade and around the mouth of the Pent Stream.
+This stream still flows into the inner harbour through the fine red brick sluice house.
+The harbour slowly grew over the ages and then, in the 19th century, Folkestone became a major maritime port.
+It was a gateway to the Continent, going through several phases of rapid expansion.

-An Act of Parliament was passed in 1807 giving permission to build a stone harbour to replace the vulnerable and storm damaged wooden jetties following a petition to parliament by local landowner Lord Radnor, who saw it as potential anchorage for ships in the Napoleonic Wars.
-The sloping harbour walls were designed by William Jessop in 1806, although Thomas Telford appears to have acted as a consulting engineer on behalf of the government who advanced a loan for part of the works.
-The western pier was begun in 1808 and finished in 1810, and the South Pier completed by 1820.
+An Act of Parliament was passed in 1807 giving permission to build a stone harbour to replace the vulnerable and storm damaged wooden jetties.
+Local landowner Lord Radnor had petitioned parliament highlighting the need for renovations and potential anchorage for ships in the Napoleonic Wars.
+The sloping harbour walls were designed by William Jessop in 1806.
+However, documents show Thomas Telford appears to have acted as a consulting engineer on behalf of the government.
+They had advanced a loan for part of the works.
+Work on the western pier was begun in 1808 and finished in 1810.
+The South Pier was completed by 1820.
 The Grade II listed East Pier was added in 1829.